 Basking Ridge, N.J. and Shirley, N.Y.
-(May 6, 2021) - Daiichi Sankyo, Inc. and American Regent, Inc., a Daiichi Sankyo Group company, today announced that the U.S. Food and Drug Administration (FDA) has approved a single 1000 mg dose option of Injectafer[®] (ferric carboxymaltose injection), an iron replacement product, for the treatment of iron deficiency anemia (IDA) in adult patients who have intolerance to oral iron, have had unsatisfactory response to oral iron, or have non-dialysis dependent chronic kidney disease (CKD).1
+(December 15, 2021) - Daiichi Sankyo, Inc. and American Regent, Inc., a Daiichi Sankyo Group company, today announced that the U.S. Food and Drug Administration (FDA) has approved Injectafer for pediatric patients (who are 1 year of age or older) with iron deficiency anemia (IDA) who are intolerant to oral iron or who have had an unsatisfactory response to oral iron.1 For all patients weighing less than 50 kg, the recommended dosage is Injectafer 15 mg/kg body weight intravenously in two doses separated by at least 7 days per course.1

-"We are pleased to build on the proven, mainstay Injectafer 1500 mg two-dose course of treatment with the approval of this new 1000 mg single dose option," said Linda Mundy, Chief Medical Officer at American Regent, Inc. "More than 1.7 million patients have been treated with Injectafer in the U.S. and healthcare providers now have an additional dosing option for adult patients with IDA who may not be appropriate for oral iron or who have non-dialysis dependent CKD."
+"We are pleased to build on the effective and proven treatment of Injectafer for adult IDA patients with the approval of this new pediatric use," said Linda Mundy, Chief Medical Officer at American Regent, Inc. "More than 1.7 million adult patients have been treated with Injectafer in the U.S.2 Pediatric healthcare providers now have an option for pediatric patients as young as one year of age with IDA who are intolerant to oral iron or who have had an unsatisfactory response to oral iron.1"